unofficial-Jona/assessing_ADB/README.md

-# thesis
-Detecting Aggressive Driving Behaviour in Videos using Transformer models
+# Assessing aggressive driving behaviour using attentino based models

 The findings from this project are currently under review for publication at the BNAIC2023.
 A link to the paper will be proivded ASAP.